 Tips: communicating with someone with dementia and hearing loss

 Most people over 70 will have some degree of hearing loss.
 Many will have significant hearing loss or may be deaf.
 People who are born deaf or become deaf at a very young age are said to have profound or 'cultural' deafness.
 Many people with profound deafness consider themselves to be part of the Deaf community.
-Deaf people in the UK use British Sign Language (BSL) as their first language.
+In the UK, Deaf people use British Sign Language (BSL) as their first language.
 People with 'acquired hearing loss' have become deaf over their lifetime, due to illness or injury.

 If you are trying to communicate with a person with dementia but they are unresponsive, consider that hearing loss may be a factor.
 If you suspect that someone has a problem with their hearing the person should see their GP.